Luxor Governorate: Overview

 Despite the governorate being one of the top destinations for tourists in Egypt, the poverty rate is more than 60% in this governorate but recently some social safety networks have been provided in the form of financial assistance and job opportunities.
 The funding has been coordinated by the country's Ministry of Finance and with assistance from international organizations.

 Municipal divisions

-The governorate is divided into the following municipal divisions with a total estimated population as of July 2017 of 1,255,703.
-In some instances there is a markaz and a kism with the same name.
+The governorate is divided into the following municipal divisions with a total estimated population as of January 2023 of 1,388,666.
+In some instances, there is a markaz and a kism with the same name.

 Emblem

-The emblem of Luxor represents the bust of Tutankhamun on board of an Ancient Egyptian canoe boat, cruising in the Nile, with an obelisk and the sun light in the background.
+The emblem of Luxor represents the bust of Tutankhamun on board an Ancient Egyptian canoe boat, cruising in the Nile, with an obelisk and the sunlight in the background.

 Geography

-The governorate's total area is 2960 km2, representing 0.24% of the country's area.
+The governorate's total area is 2,960 km2, representing 0.24% of the country's area.